JuhilSavani/hackmnd26/README.md

    - **Validation:** Performs strict academic validation against the CSL rules and journal parameters (verifying `\cite` to `\bibitem` matches, heading hierarchies, figure conventions).
 Generates a per-rule compliance scorecard.
    - **Routing:** If unresolved issues remain and iteration limit is not reached, loops back to Node 2 for targeted refinements.
 If fully compliant, proceeds to file output phase.

+### Detect Issues Graph (`backend/agent/detectIssuesGraph.js`)

+A separate, lightweight **single-node, stateless** LangGraph used by the Live LaTeX Editor's **"Detect Issues"** button.
+It does not use a checkpointer and is not part of the main formatting pipeline.

+- **Node: `node_detect_issues.js`** — Takes the current LaTeX source and the thread's stored guidelines text, runs a single structured `gemini-2.5-flash` call, and returns a typed JSON payload of `{ target_journal, summary, detected_issues[] }`.
+- **Abort on Disconnect:** If the user navigates away mid-request, the Express controller ties an `AbortController` to `req.on('close')` and passes the signal into both `graph.invoke()` and the underlying Langchain `model.invoke()` call, propagating the cancellation all the way to the Gemini API's fetch socket.

 ### Output Generation
 The final, validated LaTeX source is saved and compiled to generate a downloadable PDF alongside a detailed changelog of applied fixes.
-Users can also use the **Live LaTeX Editor** to refise the output in real time with a side-by-side PDF preview.
+Users can also use the **Live LaTeX Editor** to revise the output in real time with:
+- A **resizable two-column layout**: left column (code editor top / detected issues panel bottom) and right column (live PDF preview).
+Both splits are independently adjustable by drag.
+- A **"Detect Issues"** button that runs the lightweight detection graph on demand and renders a per-rule issue list with expandable detail rows directly below the editor.

 ---